Are you struggling to pay your credit card debt? Perhaps you’re considering a balance transfer credit card to help you pay off your debt faster?

 5 Smart Steps to Transfer Your Credit Card Balance

 Follow the following steps to transfer your debt responsibly:

 Before you accept an offer, read the fine print and determine how much this card will cost you in the long run.
 The key figures you need to consider are the:

-- Minimum monthly payment – You need to find out exactly what the minimum payment will be so you can determine how much you are saving each month and can now go towards the principal.
+You need to find out exactly what the minimum payment will be so you can determine how much you are saving each month and how much you can direct towards the principal.

 It’s important to understand the terms before you sign.
 Make sure you are familiar with common balance transfer credit card myths so you know the truth.
 Once you know all the pros and cons of a balance transfer, you can make an educated decision.

 Use a credit card balance transfer calculator to determine if you can pay off the balance in full during the introductory period.
 Ideally, you do not want to pay the higher interest rate on your credit balance after the promotional period expires.